Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 *Version 1.0 - "The One That Actually Works"*

 *No AIs were harmed in the making of this node.
-Some developers lost sleep, but they're used to it.*
+Some guy lost sleep, but he is used to it.*